 Pharma Regulations and Compliance

 With data privacy norms being the foundation of data management in healthcare and life sciences, complete anonymization of individual data and overall privacy is critical.
 Various industry regulations (Physician Payments Sunshine Act, IDMP, PQ/CMC, etc.) are enabling life sciences companies through data privacy and compliance.
 In turn, this is helping companies access reliable data and use it with discretion and integrity.
-To manage the regulators’ demands, organizations are looking at creating data masters of not only patient and product data, but also of other traditional data such as HCP/HCO, affiliations, payer-plan and new domain data such as supplier, location, asset, and employee.
+To manage the regulators’ demands, organizations are looking at creating patient MDM, but also master data of other traditional data such as HCP/HCO, affiliations, payer-plan and new domain data such as supplier, location, asset, and employee.

 Every country and its regulators demand the product data in different formats and files based on different national data hubs and systems.
 Creating master data helps companies not just to store and report this vast volume of product data to different regulatory/governing bodies globally, but it also enables them to use this information in improving their commercial operations.